-According to the WNA, as of March 2023, there were over 50 reactors under construction worldwide, about a third of which are in China.
+According to the WNA, as of September 2023, there were 60 reactors under construction worldwide, about a third of which are in China.
 The United States, with over 90 operating reactors, remains the world's largest market for nuclear fuel.
 The nuclear industry in the United States, Japan, and Europe faces headwinds as well as opportunities.
-In the United States, the industry has been under pressure from the expansion of subsidized renewable energy as well as relatively low cost natural gas resources in recent years, although natural gas prices in the U.S. electricity sector tripled between 2020 and 2022 according to data from US EIA.
+In the United States, the industry has been under pressure from the expansion of subsidized renewable energy as well as relatively low-cost natural gas resources in recent years, although natural gas prices in the U.S. electricity sector tripled between 2020 and 2022 according to data from the EIA.
 Twelve U.S. reactors have prematurely shut down in the past ten years and others could shut down in the next few years.
-At the same time, two large reactors are currently under construction, and the DOE recently released a report outlining a pathway to deployment of approximately 200 gigawatts of additional capacity by 2050 which would triple the nuclear energy capacity in the United States.
+At the same time, one large reactor is currently under construction, and the DOE recently released a report outlining a pathway to deployment of approximately 200 gigawatts of additional capacity by 2050 which would triple the nuclear energy capacity in the United States.

 The IEA projects that global nuclear energy generation will grow substantially in the next three decades.
-In the IEA's 2022 World Energy Outlook, nuclear generation is forecasted to grow by 25 percent by 2030 and 46 percent by 2040 under the "Stated Policies" scenario.
-In the "Net Zero Emissions by 2050" scenario, nuclear generation would grow by 46 percent by 2030 and more than double by 2040.
-Notably, these estimates of the global growth of nuclear generation represent a significant increase from the IEA's 2021 World Energy Outlook, reflecting improving expectations for the future prospects of nuclear energy.
+In the IEA's 2023 World Energy Outlook, nuclear generation is forecasted to grow by 25 percent by 2030 and 45 percent by 2040 under the "Stated Policies" scenario.
+In the "Net Zero Emissions by 2050" scenario, nuclear generation would grow by 47 percent by 2030 and more than double by 2040.

 As a consequence of the March 2011 earthquake and tsunami in Japan, over 60 reactors in Japan and Germany were taken offline, and other countries curtailed or slowed their construction of new reactors or accelerated the retirement of existing plants.
-Ten reactors in Japan have restarted and an additional seven are expected to restart in 2023; more of Japan's reactors are expected to restart in subsequent years.
+Eleven reactors in Japan have restarted, additional reactors are expected to restart through 2024, and more of Japan's reactors are expected to restart in subsequent years.
 Due to the war in Ukraine, the EU is encouraging its member countries to reconsider the planned early retirement of existing plants in order to reduce reliance on Russian gas imports.

 In October 2020, the DOC reached an agreement with the Russian Federation on an extension of the RSA, a trade agreement that allows for Russian-origin nuclear fuel to be exported to the United States in limited quantities.
 The two parties agreed to extend the agreement through 2040 and to set aside a significant portion of the quota for Centrus' shipments to the United States through 2028 to perform under our TENEX Supply Contract.
 This outcome allowed for sufficient quota for Centrus to continue serving its utility customers and support its investments in building new capacity.
+Use of this quota is subject to compliance with limitations under the RSA.
+These limitations include a requirement that we return natural uranium to TENEX for the LEU we receive under the TENEX Supply Contract at approximately the same time that we deliver the LEU to our customers.
+Our ability to meet this requirement depends on the capacity or willingness of the facilities where natural uranium is supplied to us by customers, to allow us to deliver this natural uranium to TENEX.
+We were recently notified by one facility that it will no longer receive natural uranium for TENEX.
+As a result, we will need to rely to a greater extent on deliveries at other processors or explore other options in order to comply with the RSA's natural uranium delivery requirement.